DaiJiabin/mysite/content/posts/Java-Learning.md

     }
 }
 ```
-## 02. Transformation of DataTypes （ Basic (and Reference) ） in Java
+## 02. Transformation of DataTypes in Java

 - Except `boolean`, other DataType can be transformed into another.